The International recognition of Somaliland would definitely enhance the progress, development, and stability in Somalia

 The peace and stability that Somaliland relished reinforce its role of acting as a bulwark against extremist ideologies and terrorist violence in the region.
 It was exactly because of that that some American scholars even made the argument that it is important to encourage Somaliland through appropriate economic, political, and security cooperation to anchor it within America’s orbit as an international society.

-In the international political arena, Somaliland is considered as an African success story and has become a model for the rest of the conflict-ridden parts of the world particularly Africa including Somalia which has so far not produced tangible results in terms of the peace, stability and not to mention democratization and pluralism.
+In the international political arena, Somaliland is considered as an African success story and has become a model for the rest of the conflict-ridden parts of the world particularly Africa including Somalia which has so far not produced tangible results in terms of peace, stability, and not to mention democratization and pluralism.

-But Somaliland’s success lies within its expertise in peace, reconciliations and nation building and to overlook that is to undermine the international goals of poverty alleviation, achieving peace, stability and good governance in the region.
-In consensus, Somaliland’s outstanding features are attributes by a grassroots involvement of the people; a positive role of traditional authorities; an asset of a culture of negotiation and conflict resolution, as well as temperance of ethnicity and deployment of constructive purposes.
+But Somaliland’s success lies within its expertise in peace, reconciliations, and nation-building and to overlook that is to undermine the international goals of poverty alleviation, achieving peace, stability, and good governance in the region.
+In consensus, Somaliland’s outstanding features are attributes by the grassroots involvement of the people; a positive role of traditional authorities; an asset of a culture of negotiation and conflict resolution, as well as temperance of ethnicity and deployment of constructive purposes.

 Somaliland merits international recognition

 The international recognition of Somaliland would surely boost prosperity in the Horn region and would be a credit to human rights and democracy in the region in general and in its neighbor, Somalia in particular.
 The last presidential election (2017) has further consolidated a successful pluralistic democracy in action.
-I retain that if the West is truly serious about democracy promotion, peace, stability, security, counter-terrorism, curtailment of the spread of religious fundamentalism (a comprehensive package that Somaliland possesses and committed to sustaining), they should officially recognize it.
+I retain that if the West is truly serious about democracy promotion, peace, stability, security, counter-terrorism, and curtailment of the spread of religious fundamentalism (a comprehensive package that Somaliland possesses and committed to sustaining), they should officially recognize it.